 2.21.10 The Vice Provost for Academic Finances and Academic Personnel shall be responsible for assisting with issues related to academic finances and resource allocation, personnel, strategic data and unit performance analyses, and linking budget process with strategic planning.
 The Vice Provost shall also be responsible for the Office of Institutional Research (see 3.44.10).
 Administrative Report September 2015

-2.22.10 The Vice Provost for Faculty Affairs shall serve as a liaison between the University of Rhode Island faculty and the Office of the Provost, ensuring the faculty perspective is reflected in analyses and policies considered by the administration.
-These include academic matters between the Provost’s Office and the faculty broadly and Faculty Senate more specifically, such as general education, program and curriculum development, faculty development, assessment, and academic regulations and policies.
+2.22.10 The Vice Provost for Academic and Faculty Initiatives shall serve as a liaison between the University of Rhode Island faculty and the Office of the Provost, ensuring the faculty perspective is reflected in analyses and policies considered by the administration.
+These include academic matters between the Provost’s Office and the faculty broadly and the Faculty Senate more specifically, such as general education, program and curriculum development, faculty development, assessment, and academic regulations and policies.
 The Vice Provost for Faculty Affairs also oversees the University’s global education strategies, programs, and partnerships, including recruitment of and support for international students, and support for faculty who engage in global education and research.
 The Vice Provost for Faculty Affairs, along with the other Vice Provosts, shares responsibility for advancing diversity and equity by promoting a community spirit, a climate of respect and fairness, and curricular transformation that reflects multicultural perspectives.
-Administrative Report September 2015
+Administrative Report September 2015, #21-22-6

 2.22.11 The Vice Provost shall serve as the primary representative of the Office of the Provost in the absence of the Provost and Vice President for Academic Affairs.